aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 			#No change needed for "prefix"
 			prefix => ""

-			#Point "region" to your AWS Region.
+			#Point "region" to your AWS Region. e.g. eu-west-1
 			region => "<AWS REGION YOU CREATED YOUR STACK IN>"
 		}
 	}